echosonusharma/face-detect-frontend-pern/README.md

 ## About The Project

-FACE-DETECT does what it says, you can add a url which goes to a image and it will scan the image for presence of any human face and will add create a square around it.
+FACE-DETECT does what it says, you can add a url which goes to a image and it will scan the image for presence of any human face and will create a square around it.

 ### Built With